 Positive cash flow indicates the business is generating more money than is required to support the business.
 Therefore, with the positive cash flow, you can be sure you have extra money to reinvest into the business.

 Some business owners may confuse their business’ profit with cash flow.
-While your profit can show whether your business idea is valuable and successful, the positive cash flow helps to keep your business workable on a daily basis.
+While your profit can show whether your business idea is valuable and successful, the positive cash flow helps keep your business workable daily

 - Advance payments.
-By taking payments in advance, you are ensuring the strong cash flow as it covers the sales and marketing costs as fast as possible.
+By taking payments in advance, you are ensuring a strong cash flow as it covers the sales and marketing costs as fast as possible.

 - Invoice as fast as possible.
-We recommend you invoice just after the product’s delivery, or at least within one week after the invoice issued.
+We recommend you invoice just after the product’s delivery or at least within one week after the invoice is issued.

-Your business should work as a clock if you don’t want to fail your product scaling.
+Your business should work as a clock if you don’t want to fail in the active growth process.

-- Does your business concept prove itself and work as it required to?
+- Does your business concept prove itself and work as it is required to?

 - Or maybe it needs some upgrades to gain you more sales and profit?

-- What’s about your internal business infrastructure and processes inside your company?
+- What about your internal business infrastructure and processes inside your company?

 Obviously, if everything above is in good condition, you’re more likely to scale your business successfully.